Currently Enrolling Trials

 Tazverik is supplied as a tablet for oral administration.
 The recommended dose is 800 mg orally twice daily with or without food until disease progression or unacceptable toxicity.
 Swallow tablets whole.
 Do not take an additional dose if a dose is missed or vomiting occurs after Tazverik, but continue with the next scheduled dose.

-Tazverik was granted accelerated approval.
+Tazverik was granted accelerated approval for epithelioid sarcoma.
 Continued approval for this indication is contingent upon verification and description of clinical benefit in a confirmatory trial.

 Adverse effects associated with the use of Tazverik may include, but are not limited to, the following: